openmultiplayer/web/docs/awesome.md

 ## GDK/SDKs

+Now you can make your scripts in languages other than pawn without any plugin using open.mp.
+See [this blog post](https://www.open.mp/blog/release-candidate-1)

 - **[sampsdk](https://github.com/Zeex/samp-plugin-sdk)** - This is the bare minium that you need to develop plugins.
 - **[sampgdk](https://github.com/Zeex/sampgdk)** - C/C++ Language Support for writing a gamemode for SA:MP
 - **[SampSharp](https://github.com/ikkentim/SampSharp)** - C# Language Support for writing a gamemode for SA:MP